industrieit/rancher-public-catalog/templates/splunk-light/0/README.md

   - If set to false a load balancer is expected to point at the exposed Splunk port 8000.
   - When set to true the published port can be chosen.
 This is mapped back to the container port of 8000.
 2. Host Affinity
-  - Control the hosts on which selenium will run.
+  - Control the hosts on which the Splunk components will run.
-  - When blank Splunk will run on any available host in the environment.
+  - When blank, Splunk components will run on any available host in the environment.

 ## Documentation